zpy13/tdd-django-development/deploy_tools/notes.md

          ├── etc

 ## Notes
-When need to import reverse,do
+When you need to import reverse after django 2.0, do

     from django.urls import reverse
+Instead of do

+    from django.core.urlresolvers import reverse